 "Strategies of ‘Reactivity’: Netflix’s Model of Digital Serial Adaptation and its Affective Implications in Lemony Snicket’s A Series of Unfortunate Events" (Dissertation Project)

-Dissertation in Cultural Studies
+Dissertation in Culture

-First supervisor: Prof. Frank Kelleter
+First supervisor: Prof. Dr. Frank Kelleter

-Second supervisor: Prof. Sabine Schülting
+Second supervisor: Prof. Dr. Sabine Schülting

-Third supervisor: Prof. Lisa Blackman
+Third supervisor: Prof. Dr. Lisa Blackman